Bandera News Philippines

 Bandera News Philippines is a regional broadcast company in the Philippines.
 Its main headquarters is located in Macasaet Business Complex, Roxas St., Puerto Princesa.
 Bandera News operates a number of stations across the country under the Radyo Bandera brand, with Palawan Broadcasting Corporation serving as licensee for most of its stations, as well as its own television station in Palawan named Bandera News TV.

 History

-Bandera News Philippines started its FM operations in Puerto Princesa, Palawan and it is owned by former RMN Davao and Brigada Palawan radio announcer and current station manager of Bandera News FM, Elgin Robert Damasco.
-After several months, the company expanded to different cities and towns across the Philippines.
+Bandera News Philippines was established in 2015 from Puerto Princesa, Palawan by former RMN Davao and Brigada News FM Palawan anchor Elgin Robert Damasco.
+After several months, the company expanded to different regional areas across the Philippines under the Radyo Bandera News FM brand, with Fairwaves Broadcasting Network as its original licensee.

+In 2017, the network partnered with Ramel Uy's Xanthone Plus Broadcasting Services for stations in Western Visayas and Negros Oriental under the Radyo Bandera Sweet FM brand while maintaining separate operations from Bandera stations directly managed from Puerto Princesa.
+In November 2023, Uy ended partnership with Bandera News, with all Radyo Bandera Sweet FM stations rebranding as K5 News FM by December 1.

-On November 27, 2023, the National Telecommunications Commission (NTC) has issued a cease-and-desist order against radio stations under Fairwaves Broadcasting Network, whose franchise lapsed in 2020.
-Among the stations were in Bukidnon, Villanueva, Misamis Oriental and Iligan, the latter which was never licensed by the NTC.
-Damasco explained that the Bandera stations under Fairwaves had their ownership transferred to Palawan Broadcasting Corporation after the latter's franchise was granted in 2021.
+On November 27, 2023, the National Telecommunications Commission (NTC) issued a cease-and-desist order against radio stations licensed under Fairwaves Broadcasting Network, due to the expiry of its legislative broadcast franchise in 2020.
+Among the stations affected by the order were in Bukidnon, Villanueva, Misamis Oriental and Iligan, the latter which was never given a renewable broadcast license.
+Damasco contended that the Bandera stations under Fairwaves had their ownership transferred to Palawan Broadcasting Corporation after the latter's own broadcast franchise renewal was granted in 2021.